Applying to Medical School

 • Did you run out of time on certain sections of the MCAT?
 Was this in part due to not taking multiple practice tests?

 An AMCAS application workshop is held every spring for current applicants (see schedule).
-The 2023 AMCAS webinar presentation and recording (for late summer/fall 2023 matriculants) and FAQs are provided below.
+The most current AMCAS FAQs are provided below.

 AMCAS and other primary application & secondary applications and Casper and other situational judgment tests